Shaquille O'Neal: Business ventures

 In 2021, O'Neal, among other high-profile athletes and celebrities, was a paid spokesperson for FTX, a cryptocurrency exchange.
 In November 2022, FTX filed for bankruptcy, wiping out billions of dollars in customer funds as well as O'Neal's personal stake in the company.
-He, alongside other spokespeople, has been sued for promoting unregistered securities.
+He, alongside other spokespeople, was sued for promoting unregistered securities.
 In February 2022, the U.S. 11th Circuit Court of Appeals ruled in a lawsuit against Bitconnect that the Securities Act of 1933 extends to targeted solicitation using social media.
+In June 2025, O'Neal settled the FTX-related lawsuit against him, agreeing to pay $1.8 million.

 In October 2023, O'Neal was named Reebok's president of Basketball.

 In September 2024, O'Neal launched the Shaq-a-licious XL Gummies line of oversized gummy candy with The Hershey Company.

+In April 2026, it was announced that O'Neal, Authentic Brands Group, and TNT Sports were establishing a professional slam dunk league, Dunkman, in the summer of that year.
+O'Neal will serve as the league's commissioner.